CryptoChat-dev/cryptochat/README.md

 CryptoChat is open-source meaning that anybody can see its interworkings.
 This allows the community to improve on its codebase and spot potential security vulnerabilities, leading to an awesome product.

-## Encryption
+## Encryption Specifics

 CryptoChat relies on the crypto-js AES encryption framework to encrypt all usernames and messages with the specified encryption/room key.
-More specifically, all data sent over the Internet is encrypted using AES-256 bit keys.

-(This section will be improved on)
+Here's how CryptoChat's encryption works:

+1. The user enters their username and room key (which is used for the encryption key).

+The client sends a SHA-512 hash of the encryption key to the backend webserver using Socket.IO.
+This hashed encryption key is used to create a socket room.
+The plaintext encryption key never leaves the client--ever.

+2. The user sends a message.

+Let's say Bob and Alice want to communicate to each other on CryptoChat.
+They both visit the website and enter the details.
+Bob says, "Hello Alice!".

+Bob's client uses the plaintext encryption key to locally encrypt his username (Bob) and message (Hello Alice!).
+Alice's client receives the end-to-end message from the backend's using Socket.IO and decrypts the encrypted username and message using her local encryption key that she entered on the splash screen.

+3. The user leaves the room.

+Bob says goodbye to Alice and he closes his CryptoChat tab.
+His username, encryption key and messages are now discarded from his end.
+When Alice leaves CryptoChat, the same happens with her client.